sadeli413/Pasta_Bot/README.md

 ### CLEAN
 - DESCRIPTION: Of the past 200 messages in channel history, delete messages sent by Pasta_Bot
 - USAGE: ```.clean```
-- NOTES: Can only be used by users Manage Messages permissions
+- NOTES: Can only be used by users with Manage Messages permissions

 ### TRIGGERS
 - DESCRIPTION: DM a message containing all copypasta trigger words